※ Edited: 10/30/17 ※

 The desperate man tightened his grip on Cassandra's throat.
 With a thud, her body was pressed harder into the truck, reminding her of her defenseless position.
 "Do you understand me?!"

 Things were spinning out of control.
 Garnett stepped up between the two, prying Mack's fingers off Cassandra's neck.
 Ariel had indeed been right about Casandra...but more bloodshed wasn't going to repair their group.
 "Mack!
 Put the gun away.
 Put.
 The gun.
 Away."
-He ordered the younger man.
+He ordered the younger man as calmly as he could manage.
 Pushing him off to the others, he waited until he saw Mack hand over the gun to Doc before confronting Cassandra with a less volatile touch.
-"You're gonna tell us everything you know about these guys right now."
+"You're gonna tell us everything you know about these guys.
+Right now."

 "Or I'll shoot you."
 Warren cocked her own gun.
 Garnett closed his eyes to repress an eyeroll.